 The main differentiation between Lems’ offering and these two boots from Scott is the stack height and the outsole.
 Vivobarefoot boots and shoes essentially have no midsole foam, so you feel every little pebble and twig underfoot.

 If you’re a fan of really going as close to barefoot as possible, Vivobarefoot will be your preference.
 However, if you like having a bit of cushioning to protect you from jarring obstacles on the trail, then Lems will be far more comfortable.

-Another set of competing boots come from Inov-8, including the Roclite G 345 GTX and the Roclite G 286 GTX.
+Another set of competing boots comes from Inov-8, including the Roclite G 345 GTX and the Roclite G 286 GTX.
 Both offerings from Inov-8 are slung low to the ground with thin, pliable midsoles that give lots of ground feel and allow feet to flex naturally.

 However, neither of these boots have a natural foot position, with 8mm and 6mm heel-toe drops, respectfully.
 They also have crammed toe boxes with tight, angular forefoot shapes that prevent metatarsals and toes from naturally splaying.
 So, in terms of barefoot feel, the Boulder boot has Inov-8 beat.

 The Boulder boot also has them beat in terms of versatile style: the Roclite boots are aggressively styled, so they’re fine for the trail but will make you look out of place wearing them to a restaurant or the office.

 Where the Inov-8 boots have Lems clearly beat are durability, protection, and grip.
 The Inov-8s are real, rugged hiking boots, perfectly comfortable on a rainy, multiday hikes on rough trails.
 You’ll get a grip on rocky scree, wet logs, pavement, anything.